Baton Rouge Area Foundation Impact Grants

 Letter of Intent

-Organizations interested in applying should complete the LOI form detailing their organization’s history, operations, and the intended program or project for support.
+The Letter of Intent window will open on July 7, 2026.
+Organizations interested in applying were asked to complete the LOI form detailing their organization’s history, operations, and the intended program or project for support.
 A copy of the questions included on the LOI can be found here for consideration.
-Once you are ready to submit, the official LOI submission form can be accessed at the link below.

 Following the completion of the LOI period, the Foundation will conduct a thorough review process to evaluate the submissions.
-Organizations that best meet the evaluation criteria will be invited to submit a full application.
-Please note that we will not accept applications submitted via email; all LOIs must be received through the above linked form to be eligible for consideration.
+Organizations that best meet the evaluation criteria will be invited to submit a full application this fall.

 Important Dates